ArneStenkrona/FractalFun/README.md

 # FractalFun

 This is a simple fractal demo.
-Right now it's only featuring the mandelbrot set.
+Choose between Mandelbrot or Julia set.

 ## Building and running